simplifyinsights/tableau-datatables-extension/README.md

 The Tableau DataTables Extension was built for several purposes:

-- To aide in my understanding on this wonderful new Tableau functionality.
+- To aide in my understanding of this wonderful new Tableau functionality.
 - To leverage the widely used DataTables.net libraries in Tableau dashboards.
 - To provide an open source example for others to look at, learn from, and improve upon.